HETAS Technical Notes & Guidance

 HSE issues Safety Alert on scalding risk from domestic hot water systems

-The Health and Safety Executive (HSE) have issued a safety alert aimed at homeowners, tenants, landlords and the plumbing industry following two strikingly similar fatal incidents in the last four years where a large volume of near boiling water poured through bedroom ceilings onto occupants sleeping below.
+The Health and Safety Executive (HSE) issued a safety alert aimed at homeowners, tenants, landlords and the plumbing industry following two strikingly similar fatal incidents in four years where a large volume of near boiling water poured through bedroom ceilings onto occupants sleeping below.